 Recent research shows physiological differences that may explain why people stutter

-Diffusion Spectrum Imaging (DSI) was used in an advanced MRI brain scanner to examine the brains of stutterers.
+The researchers used Diffusion Spectrum Imaging (DSI) in an advanced MRI brain scanner to examine the brains of stutterers.
 DSI can isolated tracts in the brain in three-dimensions.
 These tracks carry information to different parts of the brain.
 The scans showed that the majority of the stutterers were missing a small part of the tracts that are important for speech.

 This study does not answer the question of why people stutter, but it adds some important information to the puzzle.
 Further research is necessary to confirm and expand these results, but this study shows definite physiological brain differences in people who stutter compared with non-stutterers.